PowerLoom/snapshotter-lite-v2/README.md

   ```
 7. To stop the node, you can press `Ctrl+C` in the terminal where the node is running or `docker-compose down` in a new terminal window from the project directory.

-NOTE: It is recommended to run `build.sh` in a screen or tmux session so that the process continues running even after you close the terminal.

 ### Without Docker
 If you want to run the Snapshotter Lite Node without Docker, you need to make sure that you have Git, and Python 3.10.13 installed on your machine.
 You can find the installation instructions for your operating system on the [official Python website](https://www.python.org/downloads/).